siom79/jdrivesync/README.md

 ###Scalability###
 In contrast to other clients jdrivesync does not download the complete list of files before starting the synchronization.
 Instead each local directory is synchronized with its corresponding directory on Google Drive.
-This approach scales better for large sets of files (>10.000 files) in terms of memory consumption and download rate.
+This approach scales better for large sets of files (>10.000 files) in terms of memory consumption and initial download rate.
+Beyond that it also means that after restarting the tool no download of the complete file list is necessary.

 ###Multi-User###
-The credentials can be passed to the application, hence you can use jdrivesync with more than on user account.
+The credentials can be passed to the application, hence you can use jdrivesync with more than one user account.

 ###Partial Sync###
 While the Google client always synchronizes the complete folder hierarchy, jdrivesync allows you to specify a specific local and remote directory